Truthkey/Birth-by-Sleep-Superboss-Mod/README.md

 - Final round boss can cause crashes at random or have disappearing effects on clients.

 - While 3 slots commands can be used, be wary that they can cause random crashes due to extra RAM being used.

+- Network desynchronizations can end up in bosses behaving incorrectly (sometimes making them harder because of it).